 Platinum members can receive up to $250 for a single payment loan and up to $500 for an installment loan.

-As well, Platinum members can opt-into the credit reporting program, while Prime members are automatically enrolled.
+Platinum members can also opt-in to the credit reporting program, while Prime members are automatically enrolled.

-Keep in mind though, LendUp alternative loans are only available in select states.
-These include: California, Louisiana, Mississippi, Missouri, South Carolina, Tennessee, Texas and Wisconsin.
+Keep in mind, LendUp alternative loans are only available in select states.
+These include: California, Louisiana, Mississippi, Missouri, South Carolina, Tennessee, Texas, and Wisconsin.

 Loans are available to those with bad credit.